 The data collected was used to inform long-term works plans and infrastructure valuations.

-The roads were visually surveyed in the field by a pavement engineer (with significant road construction and treatment experience) to capture severity and extent of distresses such as cracking, surface defects and deformation.
-A high speed data capture vehicle was also utilised to record roughness, rutting and surface texture.
+The roads were first visually surveyed in the field by a pavement engineer (with significant road construction and treatment experience) to capture the severity and extent of distresses such as cracking, surface defects and deformation.
+A high-speed data capture vehicle was also utilised to record roughness, rutting and surface texture.

-Two data capture officers using GPS enabled tablets with customised GIS software walked the entire footpath network to evaluate condition of pre-defined segments and record GPS points of defects such as cracking, trip hazards and crossfall.
+Following the initial survey, two data capture officers, using GPS enabled tablets with customised GIS software, walked the entire footpath network to evaluate the condition of pre-defined segments and record GPS points of defects such as cracking, trip hazards and cross fall.
 This method ensured the outcomes were appropriate for both renewal and maintenance planning.

-All datasets submitted to Moreland City Council were provided in a format to suit their asset management system, Assetic, and a summary of the project outcomes was presented to Council staff.
+All datasets submitted to Moreland City Council were provided in a format best suited to their asset management system, Assetic, and a summary of the project outcomes was presented to Council staff.